csound-plugins/risset-data/docs/README.md

   * [setslice](opcodes/setslice.md): Set a slice of an array to a given value
   * [sigmdrive](opcodes/sigmdrive.md): Analog "soft clipping" distortion by applying non-linear transfer functions.
   * [standardchaos](opcodes/standardchaos.md): Standard map chaotic generator
+  * [throwerror](opcodes/throwerror.md): Throws an error message at performance or init
   * [uniqinstance](opcodes/uniqinstance.md): Return an fractional instrument number which is not in use
   * [xtracycles](opcodes/xtracycles.md): Returns the number of extra performance cycles for an event